matthew-brett/czi-nibabel/work_plan.md

 ------------------

-Neuroimaging toolboxes include spatial registration methods to align the objects and other features present in two or more images in a common coordinate system.
-Registration methods estimate and store spatial transforms as their output.
+Neuroimaging toolboxes include spatial registration methods to align the objects and features present in two or more images.
+Registration methods estimate and store spatial transforms.
 There is no standard or compatible format to store and reuse these transforms, across packages.

 Because Nibabel is a workbench, we will extend its support to read transforms calculated with AFNI, FreeSurfer, FSL, ITK/ANTs, NiftyReg, and SPM.

-We have thus far developed the NiTransforms project as a standalone project;
-here we propose to complete and integrate NiTransforms into Nibabel.
+We have developed the NiTransforms project for this task; here we propose to complete and integrate NiTransforms into Nibabel.
 This will make transforms more accessible to researchers, and therefore easier to work with, and reason about.

 Strengthening social foundations
 ================================